devopsmi/Airscript-ng/README.md

 sudo su
 ./no-color-airscript-ng.py
 ```
 The rest is pretty much self explainatory.
-A white background with black text is reccomended for an optimal  usage experience.
+A white background with black text/cursor is reccomended for an optimal  usage experience.
 Please remember to check out the screenshot, as those are the optimal terminal colours to use this script in.
 You may want to set your terminal's profile to that.
 ## Upcoming
 - [x] Make a basic python script
 - [x] Make and integrate similar script for reaver/other-tools [Reaver/Pixie Dust added 11/06/17]